killthebuddh4/gadfly-go/README.md

 ### lambdas, parameters, and arguments

 A __lambda__ is a "parameterized block" that is not evaluated until each time it is called.
 A lambda can have zero or more _parameters_.
-A __parameter__ is a name that is defined each time the lambda is called (using an `@` block).
+A __parameter__ is a name that is defined each time the lambda is called.
 Parameters are declared between `|` characters.
 If the lambda takes zero parameters, the `|` characters must be omitted.
 The  __arguments__ to the lambda are the values of the expressions in the calling block bound to the lambda's parameters.
-An
-example:
+An example:

 ```text
 def add